Pediatric Eye Exam

 Here are some common signs that may indicate that your child is experiencing vision problems:

 If your child displays any of these behaviors, they may have a vision or eye health problem and should see an eye doctor.
-However, it’s important to remember that your child may exhibit no symptoms and still have an eye issue.
+However, it’s important to remember that your child may show no signs and still have an eye issue.
 That’s why regular comprehensive eye exams are essential to maintaining good eye health.

 Book your child’s pediatric eye exam today!

+At Lighthouse Vision, we offer children’s eye exams for kids ages seven and up in Milford, Orange, West Haven, Stratford, Monroe, and New Haven.
 Eye diseases can affect people of all ages, even children.
 Don’t wait until your child is struggling in school or showing signs of vision problems.
-Schedule a pediatric eye exam at our office in Milford today to ensure that your child’s vision is healthy and strong.
+Schedule a pediatric eye exam in Milford today to ensure that your child’s vision is healthy and strong.
 We look forward to seeing you and your child soon!

 When should my child's eyes be examined?